 - Wi-Fi – No

-- the Herero, live in the North of Namibia; Kunene region, current population 250 000.
+- the Herero, live in the North of Namibia; Kunene region, with a current population of 250 000.

 - the Damara, mainly live in Damaraland, current population 90 000.

-- the Kavango, live in Caprivi (Kavango region) between the Chobe and Zambezi river, current population 140 000, close relatives to Ovahimba.
+- the Kavango, live in Caprivi (Kavango region) between the Chobe and Zambezi rivers, current population 140 000, close relatives to Ovahimba.